Image: Cathy Yeulet/123rf.com

 If it’s an issue that affects the both you and your spouse, it’s okay for either both of you to speak to your in-laws or have your spouse bring it up.
 If it affects you as an individual – like if your father-in-law said something that hurt your feelings – it’s best to address it as soon and possible, and to speak directly to the person.
 Sometimes, it could be a genuine misunderstanding, and communicating via a third party (eg, your spouse) can make matters worse.

 #7 No flat, no marry

-When you're living within such close quarters, it's hard to avoid friction, even if you're on okay terms with your in-laws.
-Our final (and very obvious) piece of advice?
-If your finances allow for it, sometimes the best solution is to not get married till you've got your own set of keys (There, we said it).
+When you’re living within such close quarters, it’s hard to avoid friction, even if you’re on okay terms with your in-laws.
+So, our final (and very obvious) piece of advice?
+If your finances allow for it, sometimes the best solution is to not get married till you’ve got your own set of keys (There, we said it).

 Start off your relationship with your in-laws on a right note, and read: 5 THOUGHTFUL WEDDING GIFT IDEAS THAT’LL GET YOUR PARENTS AND IN-LAWS TOUCHED